-After unpacking, a close inspection of the unit should be made to ensure that there is no evidence of damage not indicated by the Tip-N-Tell indicator.
-The freight carrier should be notified immediately if any damage is detected.
+After unpacking, closely inspect the unit to make sure there is no evidence of damage not indicated by the Tip-N-Tell indicator.
+Notify the freight carrier immediately if any damage is detected.

 The following accessories come standard with each unit and are either packed separately within the unit's shipping container or are factory installed on the unit: